MicrosoftDocs/azure-docs/articles/application-gateway/for-containers/concepts-how-traffic-controller-works.md

 ### Subnet Delegation
 - Microsoft.ServiceNetworking/trafficControllers is the namespace adopted by Application Gateway for Containers and may be delegated to a virtual network's subnet.
-- When delegation occurs, provisioning of Application Gateway for Containers resources doesn't happen, nor is there an exclusive mapping to a Application Gateway for Containers association resource.
+- When delegation occurs, provisioning of Application Gateway for Containers resources doesn't happen, nor is there an exclusive mapping to an Application Gateway for Containers association resource.
 - Any number of subnets can have a subnet delegation that is the same or different to Application Gateway for Containers.
 Once defined, no other resources, other than the defined service, can be provisioned into the subnet unless explicitly defined by the service's implementation.

 ### User-assigned Managed Identity